Tominator2/lollybot/trunk/ lollybot/README.txt

    for windows ('Hid.node') that has been tested on WinXP and Windows 7 so you don't need to install it.

-4) Connect the robot's USB cable to the computer and start the server by typing:
+4) Connect the robot's USB cable to the computer then change into the directory containing this README file, e.g.:

+     cd lollybot\

+   Start the server by typing:

      node lollybot-server